 Good luck with that.

 Around the time you start asking questions about where the promised revenue is, they start ghosting you.
-Or they tell you they’ve got sponsors on the hook, and eventually send you fake letters of intent, which they’re hoping will shut you up for a while before they ghost you.
+Or they tell you they’ve got sponsors on the hook, and eventually send you fake contracts or letters of intent, which they’re hoping will shut you up for a while before they ghost you.
 You start escalating, and they start bullying, trying to wear you down, so you just go away and don’t involve lawyers.

 The hard truth is that whether you sell sponsorship, or get a broker to sell sponsorship on your behalf, there are no guarantees.
 None.
 There are lots of things you can do that will increase your odds for more and bigger sales, but there’s not one single thing you can do that will guarantee success.
 Anyone offering a guarantee is playing you.

 Most good brokers will work on a retainer plus commission, with that retainer paid monthly.
 Broker scams want the whole retainer up-front, because then they’ve got your money, and you can’t withhold future payments, if they don’t perform as contracted.